Nef cones of nested Hilbert schemes of points on surfaces: The Nef Cone

+If $C\cdot D =0$, we say that $C$ is dual to $D$.
 Our strategy for computing nef cones is to find sufficiently many nef divisors and effective curves dual to them with an intersection matrix that is diagonal.
 It follows that these divisors span the entire nef cone.

 In this section we will proceed in three steps.
-First, we recall the nef cones of the surfaces themselves.
-Then, we give the nef cones of $X^{[n]}$ for these surfaces given by Li, Qin, and Zhang \cite{LQZ}, Bertram and Coskun \cite{BC} and Bayer and Macr\`i \cite{BM1}, respectively.
+First, we define the needed notation.
+Then, we give the nef cones of $X^{[n]}$ for these surfaces given by \cite[Theorem 3.14]{LQZ}, \cite[Theorem 2.4]{BC} and \cite[Proposition 10.3]{BM2}, respectively.
 Finally, we use these to construct the nef cone of $X^{[n+1,n]}$ for these surfaces.